dan1eldawdry/Data-Encryption-Visualiser/Plan.md

 * Build a static HTML skeleton to be used as the base template.

 ## Phase 2: Core Features Implementation (Weeks 3–10)
-**Goal:** Build and test the encryption and visualization features.
+**Goal:** Build and test the encryption and visualisation features.

-### Week 3: Input and Output Components
+### Week 3: Inputs and Outputs
 * Create text input fields for user data (plaintext or ciphertext).
 * Add dropdowns or buttons to select encryption algorithms.
-* Style the input/output components with CSS.
+* Style the inputs/outputs with CSS.

 ### Week 4: Basic Algorithm Implementation
 * Implement a simple algorithm (e.g., Caesar cipher) in JavaScript.